Snail Farming in Kenya: Things to Consider

 You don’t need to limit yourself to one type of snail or enclosure.
 You can mix Asians and Africans, but you have to be more careful about it [as] they would be eating different food.

-But even so, you can also ensure that the snails are adequately fed with a good mixture of chopped fruits and vegetables to produce meaty flesh for your meals.
+But even so, you can ensure that the snails are adequately fed with a good mixture of chopped fruits and vegetables to produce meaty flesh for your meals.

 If you need more information about snail farming or want to look into the possibilities, then there are many books at the library or bookstore that you can go to.